Sometimes when I start to write one blog post, it becomes apparent that the subject matter I was intending to write about morphs into something else.

-Not only are they screwing the public, they have cheated many loyal designers who shop there for their clients.
+Not only are they screwing the public, but they have also cheated many loyal designers who shop there for their clients.
 People like me. (well, not me.
 I don’t shop there).
 Only now, Restoration Hardware is giving the designer discount to EVERYONE!
 And that just plain sucks.
-It’s rampant greed at it’s finest.

 However, these shoddy business practices appear to be catching up with them.

 Restoration Hardware’s stock quote for the last five years.

 I hear from my fellow designers that they have had nothing but problems with the quality of the furniture.